 Such an action can allow you to find closure after a serious loss.

 If you have lost a loved one through the misconduct of another anywhere in the state of Illinois, you should consult with a Chicago wrongful death lawyer at Duncan Law Group.
 You can discuss your case directly with an attorney to find out what legal action can be taken on behalf of you and your immediate family members.
-The firm is devoted exclusively to the pursuit of justice for those who have been injured or have suffered the wrongful death of a loved one, and we are ready to take action on your behalf.
+Our Chicago personal injury lawyers are devoted exclusively to the pursuit of justice for those who have been injured or have suffered the wrongful death of a loved one, and we are ready to take action on your behalf.

 A wrongful death claim may be initiated by:

 Such a claim alleges that the death occurred as a result of a wrongful act, neglect, or default, that the decedent would have been entitled to file a claim for damages if he or she had lived, and that monetary damages were brought about by his or her death.

 In the state of Illinois, all civil actions are subject to a statute of limitations.
 This means that you will only have a certain amount of time, after the death of your loved one, to take action against the responsible party.
 Per state law, all wrongful death claims must be filed within one year of your family member’s death, or within the statute of limitations set forth by law for the underlying type of case – depending on which one occurs later.
 For example, the statute of limitations for personal injury is typically two years, which means that plaintiffs have at least one year, and as many as two, to file a claim.